kuzudb/kuzudb.github.io/docs/development/testing-framework.md

 In the example above:

 `-CASE` is the name of the test case, analogous to `TEST_F(Test, MyTest)` in C++.
-`-NAME` is optional and will be only used for display purposes when running on verbose mode.
+`-LOG` is optional and will be only used for display purposes when running in verbose mode.
-`-QUERY` is followed by 4 dashes `----` alongside the expected result (error, success or the number of the tuples).
+`-STATEMENT` is followed by 4 dashes `----` alongside the expected result (error, success or the number of the tuples).

 When specifying a number after the dashes, it's necessary to add the same number of tuples in the next following lines.